HaoRyuZark/Programming/Theory/Software_Engineering.md

 | Deployment     | Not always included         | Always included (staging/prod)      |
 | Risk Reduction | Early bug detection         | Minimized release risk              |

 ---

+## Version Control

+Version control refers to the process of keeping track of each change in a code base via a version control system.
+This is accomplished by saving checkpoints for each change and creating different development branches for different versions of the system.

+### Central VC

+The code base is stored in one computer and each develper access the server to edit the code.
+Example: Concurrent Versions System.

+### Distributed VC

+Each developer acts a as code base.
+This means that it is not necessary to have one central unit, where every request is handled, instead developer can get specific versions of the code from one another.
+Example Git.

+### Branching

+Branching refers to the process of creating new development branches for different features or versions.
+There is also a main branch which works as the reference point for the base of multiple products or as the main version of a software.

+### Traceability

+Degree to which a relationship can be established between to or more products of the development process, especially products having a predecessor-successor or master-subordinate realtionship to one another.

+- **Pre-Requirements:** Where do the requirements come from?
+Who was responsible?
+Which stakeholder?

+- **Post-Requirements:** Which new requirements do we have?

+### Reasons for VC

+- **Impact Analysis:** Effects of the changes.

+- **Requirements Coverage Analysis:** Which requirements has been covered.

+- **Test Coverage:** How much has been tested.

+- **Reusability**

+- **Debugging**

+---

+## Model Control View Architecture

+The **Model Control View Architecture** defines the structural and functional design that enables interaction between the user interface, control logic, and underlying model management system.
+It is organized into modular layers that ensure scalability, maintainability, and real-time responsiveness.

+### 1. Architectural Overview

+The architecture follows a **three-tier structure**:

+1. **Presentation Layer (UI)**
+   Provides the graphical interface through which users interact with the system.

+   * Displays model status, configuration panels, and performance metrics.
+   * Supports interactive controls for parameter tuning and monitoring.
+   * Implements real-time updates using WebSocket or streaming APIs.

+2. **Control Layer (Logic and Orchestration)**
+   Acts as the intermediary between the UI and backend model services.

+   * Handles user commands, input validation, and state synchronization.
+   * Maintains session context and ensures consistent model configurations.
+   * Implements event-driven communication for responsiveness and low latency.

+3. **Data and Model Layer (Backend Services)**
+   Manages the actual models, data pipelines, and configuration storage.

+   * Provides APIs for model inference, parameter updates, and telemetry data.
+   * Utilizes caching and database systems for fast retrieval and persistence.
+   * Integrates with deployment infrastructure for distributed model execution.

+### 2. Core Components

+* **Model Controller**
+  Coordinates communication between the user interface and model APIs.
+Responsible for applying updates to model parameters and retrieving system metrics.

+* **Configuration Manager**
+  Handles persistence and versioning of model settings.
+Enables loading, saving, and restoring of configuration profiles.

+* **Telemetry Engine**
+  Collects and streams performance data such as latency, throughput, and token utilization.
+Supports visualization in the UI dashboard.

+* **Access Gateway**
+  Enforces security and role-based permissions for users interacting with model controls.

+### 3. Data Flow

+1. The user issues a control command (e.g., parameter change) through the interface.
+2. The Control Layer validates the request and dispatches it to the Model Controller.
+3. The Model Controller updates the backend model configuration and logs the event.
+4. Updated performance and configuration data are streamed back to the UI for visualization.

+### 4. Design Principles

+* **Modularity** – Each component functions independently for ease of maintenance.
+* **Real-Time Feedback** – Low-latency event propagation ensures responsive control.
+* **Security and Traceability** – All operations are authenticated and logged.
+* **Scalability** – Supports multiple concurrent users and models across distributed systems.

+---

+## Object-Relational Mapping (ORM) Architecture

+The **Object-Relational Mapping (ORM) Architecture** provides a structured mechanism for bridging the gap between **object-oriented programming models** and **relational database systems**.
+It allows developers to manipulate database entities using native programming language constructs, abstracting away the complexities of SQL queries and database schemas.

+### 1. Architectural Overview

+The ORM architecture is typically divided into **four main layers**, each responsible for a specific aspect of data interaction:

+1. **Domain Model Layer**
+   Represents business entities as objects (classes) within the application.

+   * Encapsulates business logic, relationships, and data validation.
+   * Each class corresponds to a database table, and each object instance maps to a table row.

+2. **Mapping Layer**
+   Defines the correspondence between object attributes and database columns.

+   * Uses metadata (annotations, XML, or configuration files) to describe how objects relate to tables.
+   * Handles inheritance, relationships (one-to-one, one-to-many, many-to-many), and type conversions.

+3. **Persistence Layer**
+   Manages the translation of object operations into SQL commands.

+   * Automates CRUD (Create, Read, Update, Delete) operations.
+   * Optimizes query generation and manages transactions and caching.
+   * Ensures synchronization between in-memory objects and persistent data.

+4. **Database Layer**
+   Represents the underlying relational database management system (RDBMS).

+   * Stores and retrieves data based on SQL commands issued by the persistence layer.
+   * Maintains integrity constraints, indexing, and query optimization.

+### 2. Core Components

+* **Entity Manager / Session**
+  Acts as the interface for creating, reading, updating, and deleting entities.
+Manages the lifecycle of persistent objects and their database representations.

+* **DAO**
+  Data Access Objects are the class representations of the different entities inside out database.

+* **Query Builder / ORM Query Language**
+  Provides an abstraction over SQL to allow developers to define queries using object-oriented syntax (e.g., JPQL, HQL, or LINQ).

+* **Transaction Manager**
+  Ensures atomic and consistent database operations, supporting rollback and commit mechanisms.

+* **Caching Layer**
+  Improves performance by reducing redundant database queries through first-level (session) and second-level (shared) caching.

+### 3. Data Flow

+1. The application interacts with domain objects rather than writing SQL directly.
+2. The ORM framework translates these object operations into appropriate SQL statements.
+3. The persistence layer executes these statements on the database.
+4. Results are mapped back into objects and returned to the application for further processing.

+### 4. Design Principles

+* **Abstraction** – Isolates database details from application logic.
+* **Consistency** – Ensures object states remain synchronized with database records.
+* **Portability** – Enables easy migration across different database systems.
+* **Maintainability** – Reduces boilerplate code, improving readability and long-term maintainability.
+* **Performance Optimization** – Leverages lazy loading, caching, and query optimization techniques.

+The **Object-Relational Mapping Architecture** streamlines database interactions, allowing developers to focus on business logic rather than SQL syntax.
+It serves as a crucial architectural component in modern applications that require seamless integration between object-oriented design and relational data storage.